chrismessina/alfred-theme-tempo/README.md

 # Tempo Powerpack Theme

-Here is a [Alfred Powerpack Theme](https://www.alfredapp.com/help/appearance/) that is inspired by the [Tempo](https://www.yourtempo.co/) email client's appearance and color scheme.
+Here is an [Alfred Powerpack Theme](https://www.alfredapp.com/help/appearance/) that is inspired by the [Tempo](https://www.yourtempo.co/) email client's appearance and color scheme.

 <a href="https://github.com/chrismessina/alfred-theme-tempo/raw/main/alfred-theme-tempo.zip" class="button">
-  <bigger>Download Theme</bigger>
+  <bigger>Download Themes</bigger>
 </a>

 ## Installation

-This theme uses [Rasmus Andersson's](https://rsms.me/) open source [Inter](https://rsms.me/inter/) typeface, and is available on [GitHub](https://github.com/rsms/inter).
+These themes use [Rasmus Andersson's](https://rsms.me/) open source [Inter](https://rsms.me/inter/) typeface, which is available on [GitHub](https://github.com/rsms/inter).
 Download and install that first.

 Download the zip file above, unzip it, and then double-click each `.alfredappearance` file to install it.